jeremiasivan/SimNOW/codes_empirical/README.md

 - Non-overlapping window analysis: up to 4.4 hours for the longest chromosome (`chr10`)

 ---
-*Last update: 06 September 2023 by Jeremias Ivan*
+*Last update: 08 October 2023 by Jeremias Ivan*